Table of contents

 Platform as a Service – PaaS

 In the PaaS model, the user (usually a Developer or DevOps Engineer) gets access to an environment dedicated to creating and deploying applications.
-He doesn’t have to be familiar with system administration, nor infrastructure maintenance, because these areas are covered by the provider.
+They don’t have to be familiar with system administration or infrastructure maintenance because the provider covers these areas.
 App Engine on Google Cloud Platform can be given as a Platform as a Service example.

 Software as a Service – SaaS

 Solutions in the SaaS model are also known as cloud applications.
 Those are ready-made platforms, available via the Internet, usually for a monthly fee.
-Cloud provider manages all layers, serving a solution that can be used by a non-technical person.
+Cloud provider manages all layers, serving a solution that a non-technical person can use.
 An example of cloud-based Software as a Service product is Google Workspace – a suite of cloud applications for productivity and communication in business

 How can you use cloud technologies in business?

-Okay, we already know what are the differences between private and public cloud and what does “PaaS” mean.
+Okay, we already know the differences between private and public cloud and what “PaaS” means.

 But how to use cloud technologies?

 - Collaboration in text documents, presentations, or spreadsheets.
-New changes appear in real-time in other co-workers files and every version is saved automatically (available i.a. on Google Workspace, in Google Docs, Sheets, or Google Slides);
+New changes appear in real-time in other co-workers’ files and every version is saved automatically (available, i.a., in Google Docs, Sheets, or Google Slides);

 - Improving communication in a company thanks to built-in tools such as chat or a videoconference platform (Google Chat and Google Meet available in the Google Workspace business application package);